MSIA/sgz9928_msia_text_analytics_2020/Homework3.md

 ## Problem 1

-Download and familiarize yourself with a large text classification corpus.
+**Download and familiarize yourself with a large text classification corpus**

 Yelp review dataset was chosen as the text corpus.
 First 500000 reviews were used due to computation limitations.